Create a Website Account - Manage notification subscriptions, save form progress and more.

 As a key part of this effort, the Council established an independent citizen-based Climate Emergency Mobilization Workgroup (CEMWG) to make recommendations to achieve emission reduction goals.
 They produced a Climate Response and Resilience Report (CRRR) as the culmination of 18,500 hours of volunteer work by more than 70 volunteers over the space of a year.
 The CRRR makes recommendations for transparent, accountable government action and citizen engagement to secure a sustainable and prosperous future with equitable opportunities for all.

-In 2022, OSER was moved out of the Office of the County Executive and reorganized to form the independent Division of Energy and Environment (DEE) in order to expand and accelerate work in progress as well as develop new strategies to coordinate the County's response to climate crisis.
-DEE is currently working to operationalize the recommendations of the Climate Response and Resilience Report, in order to reduce our community's contribution to climate change, while simultaneously adapting and preparing for the challenges of an altered climate.
+In 2022, OSER was moved out of the Office of the County Executive and reorganized to form the independent Division of Energy and Environment (DEE).
+The new Division was tasked with operationalizing the recommendations of the Climate Response and Resilience Report in order to reduce our community's greenhouse gas emissions while simultaneously adapting and preparing for the challenges of an altered climate.
+Increased staffing also enabled the Division to meet expanded requirements of the State-issued Municipal Stormwater Permit and continue to perform robust work to reduce nutrient and sediment pollution from our watershed.